 Staging to Sell a Mobile Home Without an Agent

-When you are selling your mobile home yourself, or with an agent, it is essential to stage your home.
-Staging has been proven to help a home sell at higher price and at a quicker rate.
+When you are selling your mobile home yourself, or with an agent, it is essential to staging your home.
+Staging has been proven to help a home sell at a higher price and at a quicker rate.

 There’s a difference between decorating a home and staging a home to sell.
 Decorating a home is about featuring the owner.
 The focus is on adding personality to the space so that it reflects the owner’s style.
 Staging a home is about featuring the home and creating a setting that allows a buyer to imagine living there.

 Staging must appeal to the broadest range of buyers and create a lasting impression.
 You want them to envision themselves and their belongings in the space to make it easy for them to do so.
 The idea is to create a focal point in each room along with a setting that best reflects what that room is used for.